FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 <!--more-->

-# What exactly is Postgresql?
+# What exactly is PostgreSQL?

 PostgreSQL is an open-source database with a strong reputation for its reliability, flexibility, and support of open technical standards.
 Unlike other Relational Database Management Systems PostgreSQL supports both non-relational and relational data types.
 This makes it one of the most compliant, stable, and mature relational databases available today.

 ## Using PostgreSQL with Node-RED

-The first thing we need to do to get things started is to install the Postgresql custom node and gain an understanding of Postgresql configuration details.
+The first thing we need to do to get things started is to install the PostgreSQL custom node and gain an understanding of PostgreSQL configuration details.

 1. Install `node-red-contrib-postgresql` by the pallet manager.
 You can choose other nodes too, but we chose this node because it is part of the [certified node catalogue by FlowFuse](https://flowfuse.com/certified-nodes/) which assures me that the node is robust, secure, and developed with high-quality.
 2. Before connecting to your PostgreSQL database, ensure you have the following information ready.
 Later We will add environment variables to configure the PostgreSQL node to connect with the database: